redfredstar/SD-Pinokibro/Docs/CAPTAINS_LOG.md

 * **07:01**: Session initiated.
 Objective: Implement P04_EnvironmentManager.py based on the MASTER_GUIDE.md blueprint.
 This is the next logical phase after P01, P02, P03, and P05 have been completed.
 * **07:02**: Creating the current session block in CAPTAINS_LOG.md to document the P04 implementation work session.
+* **11:56**: Successfully moved the cleaned_pinokio_apps.json file from App/Utils to the data directory to match the expected location in P05_SearchEngine.py.
+The file is now properly positioned for integration with the search engine.
 * **07:03**: Began implementation of `P04_EnvironmentManager.py` based on the authoritative architectural blueprint.
 Created the complete, production-ready module with platform-aware environment management.
 * **07:15**: **Architectural Decision**: Implemented dependency injection pattern for `P01_CloudDetector`, `P02_ProcessManager`, and `P01_PathMapper` to ensure loose coupling and testability.
 * **07:25**: **Technical Implementation**: Successfully implemented the Conda-first, venv fallback strategy.
 The module automatically detects Lightning AI platform and switches to venv strategy exclusively for that platform, while defaulting to Conda for all other platforms.